The damage caused by too little (or too much) water is called water stress.

 Water stress can be due to extended drought, long, hot summers, and irrigation failures.
 On the other side of the same coin, flooding, urban drool, and heavy rains can create a different type of water stress.
 When soil is waterlogged, plants cannot breathe.

-Look around as you drive to work and you will see many large trees showing these signs.
-The problem is, a drought-stressed tree becomes more susceptible to pests and disease.
+Water-stressed trees and plants are more susceptible to pests and diseases.
 As trees die, erosion increases, causing more drying out.
 It's a tough cycle.
-Rather than letting water go down the drain, collect it in a tub or bucket and give it to your local trees.
-You'll be happy for the shade, come August!
+Rather than letting household water go down the drain, collect it in a tub or bucket and give it to your local trees.
+You'll be happy about the shade this summer!

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.